 How you can help

 While the threat of superbugs is a complex problem, one thing that’s clear is that the push to increase growth rates and productivity in intensive animal farms (also known as ‘factory farms’) is only making the threat more serious.

 The good news is we all have the power to take a stand against superbugs and factory farming cruelty, starting today.

-Factory farming only exists because so many animals are being eaten, which drive up stocking rates — and necessitates the use of antibiotics.
-Reducing or replacing animal products in our meals is not only the most profound way to reduce animal suffering, it’s also best for the planet and for us as well.
+- Factory farming only exists because so many animals are being eaten, which drives up stocking rates — and necessitates the use of antibiotics.
+Replacing animal products in our meals with plant-based alternatives is one of the most profound ways to reduce animal suffering.

 - “Crackdown recommended on antibiotic over prescription”, ABC Radio National AM, 08 October 2019, https://www.abc.net.au/radio/programs/am/crackdown-recommended-on-antibiotic-over-prescription/11581450